Mining Telematics - J1939 IIoT Logger [+Free Dashboards]

 Once you've verified that your data is coming into your server as expected, you can start processing the data.

-You can also automate your processing via the free Python API.
+You can also automate your processing via the free CAN bus Python API.

 A DBC file is a database of conversion rules - it's a text file that details how to go from raw CAN data to human-readable data.